CAN'T PAY, WON'T PAY!

 Starting with the Hundred Years’ War, the film looks back on the very long battle for redistribution which saw the emergence of an embryo democracy in the United Kingdom.

 During the course of revolts and revolutions of which taxation was often the detonator, we see how societies were transformed.
-Over subsequent wars, astronomical sums were spent on behalf of the English, German and French peoples, sums which would have to be reimbursed.
 States gradually took to using tax as an instrument to be used to reduce inequalities between their citizens.
 This battle for redistribution entered a golden age after WW2 and the advent of the “welfare state”.

 _PART 2: FROM THE 1980s TO PRESENT DAY